StackMCP

 Author: Community | Tools: 10 | Requires: WordPress URL and app password

 Ten tools covering core WordPress content operations: creating and editing posts, managing pages, uploading and organizing media, reading site settings, and interacting with custom post types.
-The server communicates through the WordPress REST API using application passwords, so it has the same access as an admin user in the browser.
+Communicates through the WordPress REST API using application passwords.

 Configuration